Tula (Curaçao): The revolt and reporting on Tula

 On August 17, 1795, Tula refused to go to work, and along with about forty to fifty fellow slaves, he went to his owner Caspar Lodewijk Van Uytrecht to plead for their freedom, to which they believed they were entitled.
 Out of force majeure, Van Uytrecht referred him to the governor in Willemstad to tell his story to him; the group under Tula's leadership left.

 The group moved across the island past various plantations, such as Lagún, Santa Cruz, Porto Marie, San Nicolas, Santa Martha and San Juan, with more and more slaves joining them.
 They freed slaves who were imprisoned, so the group under Tula's leadership expanded to two thousand slaves.

 The Colonial Council tried to counter the rebellion and return the slaves to their plantations by negotiating.
 Several envoys were sent to speak with Tula as leader of the rebellion and reported on this.

-These "white" sources make up most of what is known about Tula.
-One of the envoys was Franciscan Father Jacobus Schink.
+These sources make up most of what is known about Tula.
+One of the envoys was Franciscan Father Jacobus Schinck.
 These documents are at the National Archives of the Netherlands including the record of the capture, interrogation and torture and sentencing (execution).